SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 We continue to lie together enjoying the moment.
 I start to think about the Heartbeat Hotel.

 I love staying at this particular hotel very much.
 I dare to say it's my most favorite-est hotel in all Equestria.
-Pinkie's slightly elevated heartbeat thumping in my head bring a calmness I can't describe in words.
-The tender hold of her hooves around me are a secure and judgement-free zone.
+Pinkie's slightly elevated heartbeat thumping in my head brings a calmness I can't describe in words.
+The tender hold of her hooves around me is a secure and judgement-free zone.
 The gentle nudges and kisses she provides in the background are a constant reminder of love and care.

 I couldn't ask for more.
 Pinkie is the best pony in all of Equestria.
-She would say it's me, but I'll concede to second place or a tie.
+She would say it's me, but I'll concede to second place, or a tie.

 I guess instead of just thinking about how much I love visiting the Heartbeat Hotel, I should tell it to Pinkie.